JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd23/Readme_usbd23.md

 >**AC1:** Minimum expected requirement: demonstrated with data imported from the legacy system.
 >
->**AC2:** A function should return a cursor with all the product parts and their quantity.
-The individual components should be included when a part is a subproduct made at the factory

->This script defines a PL/SQL function called list_parts_used_product, which returns a cursor containing a list of parts used by a specific product, along with their quantities.
-The function accepts a product_id as input and opens a SYS_REFCURSOR to retrieve the relevant data.
+>**AC2:** A trigger should be developed to avoid this issue in both insert and update operations.

+>This trigger is designed to ensure that the EXPECTEDTIME for an operation in the Operation table doesn't pass the MAX_EXECUTIONTIME that workstation_type has defined.
 >
->The first part of the query selects parts directly associated with the product by joining the BOO_INPUT and Operation tables.
-It sums the quantities for each part number and groups the results by part number.
+>When an operation is being added or updated, the trigger calculates the maximum allowed execution time for the operation's type.
+It does this by querying the Workstation_Type and Workstation_Type_Operation_TYPE tables, which define the relationship between workstation types and operation types, and retrieves the MAX_EXECUTIONTIME associated with the operation type in question.
 >
->The second part of the query handles parts related to the product indirectly.
-It selects parts from the BOO_OUTPUT table, ensuring that parts are not linked directly to the product but are part of a more complex relationship.
-The query joins BOO_OUTPUT and BOO_INPUT and filters based on a subquery that identifies parts associated with the subproducts through specific operations.
-This query also sums the quantities and groups them by part number.
+>The trigger then compares the provided EXPECTEDTIME in the operation (:NEW.EXPECTEDTIME) to the retrieved maximum execution time.
+If the expected time exceeds the allowed maximum, the trigger raises an application error with a specific message, stopping the database from completing the insert or update.

     CREATE OR REPLACE TRIGGER validate_expected_time
     BEFORE INSERT OR UPDATE ON Operation
     FOR EACH ROW
     DECLARE
     max_time NUMBER;
     BEGIN
     SELECT MAX_EXECUTIONTIME
     INTO max_time
     FROM Workstation_Type Wt
     JOIN Workstation_Type_Operation_TYPE WtOt ON WtOt.Workstation_TypeWS_TYPE_ID = Wt.WS_TYPE_ID
     WHERE Operation_TYPEOPTYPE_ID = :NEW.Operation_TYPEOPTYPE_ID;

         IF :NEW.EXPECTEDTIME > max_time THEN
-            RAISE_APPLICATION_ERROR(
-                -20001,
-                'Expected execution time exceeds the maximum execution time for the operation type.'
+            RAISE_APPLICATION_ERROR(-20001,'Expected execution time exceeds the maximum execution time for the operation type.');
-            );
         END IF;
     END;
     /

     INSERT INTO Operation (OPERATION_ID, DESCRIPTION, EXPECTEDTIME, BOOProductPRODUCT_ID, Operation_TYPEOPTYPE_ID, NEXTSTEP)
     VALUES (9999, 'Teflon painting', 3300, 'AS99999S99', 5671, NULL);

 ### 3. Resolution